The Coach and the Parent(s) enter into this contract voluntarily.

-The Parent Coach will listen carefully, ask key questions and give insightful feedback that promotes the awareness and skills necessary for successful implementation of positive strategies leading to fulfillment of parenting and co-parenting goals.
-Additionally, the Parent Coach may offer supplementary resources.
-The Parent Coach is not authorized to give legal advice.
-The Parent Coach is not serving in the role of a therapist or social worker.
-If the Parent Coach determines that psycho-therapeutic interventions would be helpful for the Parent(s), the Parent Coach will make a referral to an appropriate therapist or terminate the Parent Coach Consent Agreement and enter into a Therapy Consent Agreement with the Parent(s).
+The coach will listen carefully, ask key questions and give insightful feedback that promotes the awareness and skills necessary for successful implementation of positive strategies leading to fulfillment of parenting and co-parenting goals.
+Additionally, the coach may offer supplementary resources.
+The coach is not authorized to give legal advice.
+The coach is not serving in the role of a therapist or social worker.
+If the coach determines that psychotherapeutic interventions would be helpful for the parent(s), the coach will make a referral to an appropriate therapist or terminate the co-parent coach consent agreement.

-B. Role of the Parent(s): The Parent(s) understand that the Parent(s)’ role is to answer the Parent Coach’s questions as completely and honestly as possible, to engage to the fullest extent possible in the coaching process, to follow through with the positive strategies to the best of the Parent(s)’ ability, and to give feedback to the Parent Coach as completely and honestly as possible regarding the coaching process and the implementation of the selected strategies.
+B. Role of the parent(s): The parent(s) understand that the parent(s)’ role is to answer the coach’s questions as completely and honestly as possible, to engage to the fullest extent possible in the coaching process, to follow through with the positive strategies to the best of the parent(s)’ ability, and to give feedback to the coach as completely and honestly as possible regarding the coaching process and the implementation of the selected strategies.

-C. Collaboration between Parent Coach and Parent(s): The Parent(s) understand that Parent Coaching is a collaborative process in which the Parent Coach and the Parent(s) work together to co-create the Parent(s)’ goals for parenting, for communication, for self-care and for the coaching process.
+C. Collaboration between coach and parent(s): The parent(s) understand that coaching is a collaborative process in which the coach and the parent(s) work together to co-create the parent(s)’ goals for parenting and co-parenting, for communication, for self-care and for the coaching process.

-A. Appointments: Appointments with the Parent Coach shall be scheduled at the direction of the Parent Coach or by request of the Parent(s) by phone, by email or in person.
-Coaching sessions may take place in person or over the telephone.
-Standard appointments are 60 minutes in length, and the Parent(s) may request additional coaching over the telephone or by email.
+A. Appointments: Appointments with the coach shall be scheduled at the direction of the coach or by request of the parent(s) by phone, by email or in person.
+Coaching sessions may take place in person, over the zoom platform or by telephone.
+Standard appointments are 60 minutes in length, and the Parent(s) may request additional time over zoom, phone or by email.

-B. Communication: The Parent(s) may contact the Parent Coach by telephone, email or text message.
-The Parent Coach will respond within 24 hours.
+B. Communication: The parent(s) may contact the coach by telephone, email or text message.
+The coach will make every effort to respond within 2 business days.

-E. Obstructions to productive joint meetings: The Parent Coach will promptly end any joint session that includes personal criticism or aggressive behavior toward the other parent or to the Parent Coach.
+E. Obstructions to productive joint meetings: The coach will promptly end any joint session that includes personal criticism or aggressive behavior toward the other parent or to the coach.
 The party using unconstructive behavior shall pay for the cancelled session.

-Parent(s) shall pay for appointments at the time of service.
-Alternative arrangements may be made at the request of the Parent(s).
-Fees for the initial individual appointment is $175.00 Fees for on-going appointments are $150.00 per hour for an individual, and $180.00 when parents meet together.
-Fees for additional time spent in telephone or email conversations are billable at $150.00 per hour, calculated at 5-minute intervals.
-Parent Coach shall bill the Parent(s) monthly with an itemized statement for telephone and email coaching.
+The parent(s) shall pay for appointments at the time of service.
+Alternative arrangements may be made at the request of the parent(s).
+The fee for an individual appointment is $175.00 and $125 per person when parents meet for a joint session.
+Fees for additional time spent in telephone or email conversations are billable at $175.00 per hour, calculated at 10-minute intervals.
+The coach shall bill the parent(s) monthly with an itemized statement including telephone and email coaching.

-Parent(s) understand that the Parent Coach is obligated under law to disclose the following information to appropriate authorities: 1) allegations of abuse or neglect of a child, 2) threats of harm to other people or yourself, 3) statements made indicating plans to carry out or hide an ongoing crime, and 4) statements made that reveal a felony crime.
+The parent(s) understand that the coach is obligated under law to disclose the following information to appropriate authorities: 1) allegations of abuse or neglect of a child, 2) threats of harm to other people or yourself, 3) statements made indicating plans to carry out or hide an ongoing crime, and 4) statements made that reveal a felony crime.

 951 High Street Suite B Worthington, Ohio 43085